Assessing and Advancing Benchmarks for Evaluating Large Language Models in Software Engineering Tasks: Quality Management

-Two benchmarks~\cite{zeng2021deep, ni2022best} are widely used for evaluating the ability of models to predict defect-prone code.
+Five benchmarks~\cite{zeng2021deep, ni2022best, saha2018bugs, zeng2021deep, madeiral2019bears} are widely used for evaluating the ability of models to predict defect-prone code.
 These datasets focus on identifying buggy commits based on code changes, commit messages, and historical metadata.
-Bug localization tasks are supported by six benchmarks: Defects4J~\cite{just2014defects4j} includes 835 Java bugs with ground truth locations.
-BugsInPy~\cite{widyasari2020bugsinpy} offers 493 real-world Python bugs.
+Bug localization tasks are supported by 20 benchmarks, including: Defects4J~\cite{just2014defects4j} includes 835 Java bugs with ground truth locations.
+BugsInPy~\cite{DBLP:conf/sigsoft/WidyasariSLQPTT20} offers 493 real-world Python bugs.
 Devign~\cite{zhou2019devign} contains 25,872 C-language commits labeled with vulnerability presence and locations.
 Ciborowska et al.~\cite{ciborowska2022fast} provides a large-scale dataset of 422,000 Java code hunks for ranking-based localization.
 Ma et al.~\cite{ma2023capturing} contributes 29,208 Java files annotated with suspicious lines.
-The repair task includes the largest set of benchmarks, with eight datasets: Defects4J~\cite{just2014defects4j} and QuixBugs~\cite{QuixBugs} offer Java and Python bugs along with their corresponding fixes.
-LMDefects~\cite{fan2023automated}, InferredBugs~\cite{InferredBugs}, and API-Misuse-Repair~\cite{API-Misuse-Repair} focus on large-scale repair tasks in Java and C\#.
-ARHE~\cite{kang2023explainable} and Leetcode-debug~\cite{sakib2023extending} provide repair scenarios in Python and other educational settings.
+The repair task includes 12 benchmarks: Defects4J~\cite{just2014defects4j}, QuixBugs~\cite{QuixBugs}, LMDefects~\cite{fan2023automated}, ARHE~\cite{kang2023explainable}, API-Misuse-Repair~\cite{API-Misuse-Repair}, DebugBench~\cite{tian2024debugbench}, and SWE-Bench~\cite{jimenez2024swe} offer Java and Python bugs along with their corresponding fixes.
+InferredBugs~\cite{InferredBugs} focuses on large-scale repair tasks in Java and C\#.
+Leetcode-debug~\cite{sakib2023extending} provide repair scenarios in educational settings.
 DebugBench~\cite{tian2024debugbench} is a recent large-scale benchmark spanning C++, Java, and Python, with 4,253 bugs.
+SWE-bench Multimodel~\cite{yang2024swe} provides a benchmark for JavaScript, while SWE-Lancer~\cite{miserendino2025swe} includes benchmarks for both JavaScript and TypeScript.
+Multi-SWE-bench~\cite{zan2025multi} covers a broader range of programming languages, including Python, Java, TypeScript, JavaScript, Go, Rust, C, and C++.
 These benchmarks vary in format—some include ground-truth patches, while others rely on automated test suites for validation.
 They also differ in bug types (e.g., API misuse, logic error) and repair granularity (statement-level vs. function-level).

 Overall, these benchmarks collectively cover a wide range of programming languages including Java, C/C++, Python, Golang, and C\#, supporting a broad evaluation of LLM capabilities in real-world bug management tasks across multiple modalities and scales.